zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 pod/perftest created
 ```

 This will start a sleeping container on one of the other nodes (that _aren't_ running RabbitMQ), which we can later then `kubectl exec` into, in the next step.
 This container runs for an hour (by sleeping 3600 seconds) and always restart when finished.
-We also specify a non-root user to runAs since your cluster may have PodSecurityPolicies enabled.
+We also specify a non-root user to run this environment as, since your cluster may have PodSecurityPolicies enabled.

-### Run Perf Test
+### Simulate Broker Usage

-Now we're ready to launch the actual testing suite inside the pod's container from the previous step.
+Now we're ready to launch the simulated producers/consumers inside the pod's container from the [previous step](#containerized-testing-environment).

 Run: